 I’m not sure if I’ve properly explained why Muhammad Ali meant so much to me, and if you have questions you can ask me and I’ll try to explain it further.I figure that now it’s time for me to talk about Ali and some social media lessons that all of us can learn from his life.

 1. Don’t be afraid to put yourself out there.

 The first was the showman, the huckster, the guy who built up the product so much that it drew in lots of people.
 Many of those people wanted to see him get his comeuppance, but he didn’t care about that.
 He was the first million dollar fighter because he knew how to capture people’s attention.

 If I own up to failing at anything as it regards social media, it’s that I’m not willing to push the envelope as far as needed to get publicity.
-I’ve always hoped that my writing would eventually carry me to great heights in the world of blogging but after all these years I’m realizing that I’m nowhere close to where I want to be because the overwhelming majority of people who write about people who know something about blogging don’t know who I am.
+I’ve always hoped that my writing would eventually carry me to great heights in the world of blogging.
+After all these years I’m realizing that I’m nowhere close to where I want to be.
+The overwhelming majority of people who read articles from people who know something about blogging don’t know who I am.

 Most people say the money is in the list.
 Truthfully, the money is in influence more than the list.
 That’s what Ali had while he was boxing, and it carried over into his retirement.
 If you knew how many times he used his popularity in the world to save or help someone, as well as to raise money for charity, you couldn’t come close to being impressed enough.

 The second Muhammad Ali was the guy totally comfortable in his skin and in his convictions.
 Hate him or not, when he latched onto an idea he was willing to take his chances with whatever came up, no matter whether it impacted his life positively or negatively.